vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-workloads-avi-l4-l7.md

 The `server` workload type allows you to deploy traditional network applications on Tanzu Application Platform.

 Using an application workload specification, you can build and deploy application source code to a manually-scaled Kubernetes deployment which exposes an in-cluster Service endpoint.
-Then you can use AVI LoadBalancer(L4) Services or Ingress(L7) resources to expose these applications outside the cluster.
+Subsequently, you have the option to use AVI LoadBalancer (L4) Services or Ingress (L7) resources to expose these applications beyond the cluster.
 For more information, see `Use server workloads` section in [TAP Documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/workloads-server.html).

 Tanzu Application Platform allows you to create new workload types.
-You start by adding an Ingress resource to the `server-template ClusterConfigTemplate` when this new type of workload is created.
+In this example, we'll explore the steps for adding an Ingress resource to the `server-template ClusterConfigTemplate` when this new type of workload is created.

 1. Save the existing server-template in a local file by running:
     ```bash